 How to Cut a Circle with a Table Saw

-The steps below describe how to set up and how to use a Table Saw Circle Jig.
+The steps below describe how to set up and how to use a Table Saw Circle Jig to cut perfect circles.
 Take all safety precautions while working with a table saw.

-How to Cut a Circle Using a Table Saw Circle Jig
+How to Cut a Circle Using a Table Saw Circle Cutting Jig

-- Set the diameter on the circle jig by adjusting the t-track bolt and the pivoting pin
+- Begin by setting the desired diameter on the circle jig; this is done by adjusting both the t-track bolt and the pivoting pin.
+This adjustment ensures you get the right circle size.

-- Fix the t-track bolt in position with a locking screw
+- Once you have the diameter set, secure the t-track bolt firmly with a locking screw.

-- Slowly rotate the workpiece against the blade until you get a perfect circle.
+- Gently rotate your workpiece against the blade.
+Continue this until you achieve a smooth and perfect circle.

 Adjust the position of the circle jig against the blade as necessary.
 You might need to repeat that a few times until you get the right setting.